ballerina-platform/module-ballerinax-googleapis.calendar/README.md

 ## Connector Overview

-The Google Calendar Ballerina Connector allows you to access the Google Calendar API Version V3 through Ballerina.
-The connector can be used to implement some of the most common use cases of Google Calendar.
-The connector provides the capability to programmatically manage events and calendar, CRUD operations on event and calendar operations through the connector endpoints and listener for the events push notification from the calendar.
+The Google Calendar Ballerina Connector allows users to access the Google Calendar API Version V3 through Ballerina.
+The connector can be used to access common use cases of Google Calendar.
+The connector provides the capability to programmatically manage events and calendar, CRUD operations on event and calendar operations through the connector endpoints and listener for the events occurred in the calendar.
+The connector supports service account authorization that can provide delegated domain-wide access to GSuite domain.
+So that GSuite admin can do operations for the domain users.

 ![image](docs/images/calendar_connector.png)